medius-group/onboarding-docs/1_suite/2_configuration/010_org_hier_ax2012_010_config.md

 4. Choose **Root company** in the field *Parent company name*.
 5. Switch the value of *Is Virtual* to **Yes**.
 6. Choose the currency code that applies to the majority of companies within this company group as *Accounting currency*.
-7. In the field *Company Id*, enter a company id according to the following format: "Company_Root" where **Company** is the name of your organization, e.g. "Virtual_Medius_Root".
+7. In the field *Company Id*, enter a company id according to the following format: "Company_Root" where **Company** is the name of your organization, e.g. "V_Medius_Root".
 8. Add *External System Id* according to the following format: "company[Company_Root]" where **Company** inside of brackets is the name of your organization, e.g. "company[Medius_Root]".
 9. Navigate to the tab **Enterprise** and further to the tab **General**  and set the field *ERP Id* to "DYNAMICSAX"
 10. Click **Save**.

 ![](../../images/AddVirtualCompany.png)

-### Add your companies
+### Create the rest of the companies
-Now add the company codes of your organisation by repeating the below steps for each company code.
+Add the rest of the companies that are provided from the customer.
+If many companies are to be added you may consider to have another virtual level, i.e. country based for different settings in different countries.
+Note that it's not recommended to add these levels after the leaf companies have been created.
+Please take some time to evaluate the possibility of companies added in the future to create a good initial company structure.

 1. Click **Add**.
 2. In the field *Name*, fill in the name of the company.